nasa/Common-Metadata-Repository/search-app/docs/api.md

 ]
 ```

-#### <a name="tag-disassociation"></a> Tag Disassociation
+#### <a name="tag-dissociation"></a> Tag Dissociation

 A tag can be dissociated from collections through either a JSON query or a list of collection concept revisions similar to tag association requests.
-Tag disassociation by query only supports tag disassociation of the latest revision of collections.
-Tag disassociation by collections supports tag disassociation from any specified collection revisions.
-The tag disassociation response looks the same as tag association response.
-It normally returns status code 200 with a response of a list of individual tag disassociation responses, one for each tag association attempted to delete.
-Each tag disassociation response has a `tagged_item` field and either a `tag_association` field with the tag association concept id and revision id when the tag disassociation succeeded or an `errors` or `warnings` field with detailed message when the tag disassociation failed or inapplicable.
-The `tagged_item` field is the collection concept id and the optional revision id that is used to identify the collection during tag disassociation.
-Here is a sample tag disassociation request and its response:
+Tag dissociation by query only supports tag dissociation of the latest revision of collections.
+Tag dissociation by collections supports tag dissociation from any specified collection revisions.
+The tag dissociation response looks the same as tag association response.
+It normally returns status code 200 with a response of a list of individual tag dissociation responses, one for each tag association attempted to delete.
+Each tag dissociation response has a `tagged_item` field and either a `tag_association` field with the tag association concept id and revision id when the tag dissociation succeeded or an `errors` or `warnings` field with detailed message when the tag dissociation failed or inapplicable.
+The `tagged_item` field is the collection concept id and the optional revision id that is used to identify the collection during tag dissociation.
+Here is a sample tag dissociation request and its response:

 ```
 curl -XDELETE -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/tags/edsc.in_modaps/associations -d \